mustafa-ali0/Create-Multiple-Python-Versions/README.md

 - Automates the download and installation of **pyenv-win**.
 - Sets environment variables for **pyenv** automatically.
 - Adds **pyenv** to the system **PATH** for seamless access.
-- Creates a virtual environment for Python projects and integrates it with **VSCode**.
+- Creates a virtual environment for Python projects and integrates it with **VSCode, etc...**.

 ---